From lattice

 Escalation signal: Single component produce >3 judgment calls, project need clearer standards.
 Suggest run relevant refiner instead ask each individually.

-When user resolve judgment call:
+When user resolve judgment call or clarification:

 framework:context-anchoring (per-feature) or recommend run relevant refiner (project-wide).Protocol become less active as project mature: